Note

 Multi-Agent Learning#

-For each agent \(i\), we train two centralized critics \(Q_{i,θ_1,2}(S, a_1, ..., a_N)\) together with two target critic networks.
-Similar to TD3, the smaller value of the two critics and target action noise \(a_i\),\(k~\) is used to calculate the target \(y_i,k\):
+For each agent, two centralized critics are trained alongside target critic networks to address Overestimation Bias.
+Similar to TD3, the approach uses the smaller value of two critics and adds target action noise to calculate the target value.
+The critics are trained using the mean squared Bellman error loss.

 2. Get ASSUME running#